eliandoran/breeze-trilium/README.md

 3. Simply drag & drop the `Breeze.zip` file onto the "Themes" note in the note tree.
 4. Go to Menu -> Options -> Appearance and:
     * Look for the "Native title bar" option and set it to "enabled".
-    * In the "Theme" section choose any one of the "Breeze" themes.
+    * In the "Theme" section, select the "Breeze" theme.
 5. Restart the application to apply the changes.